A ROYAL COMMISSION AND THE GATES OF HELL

 The recent announcement by Australia's damaged Prime Minister Julia Gillard that a Royal Commission is to be set up to examine all sorts of institutional abuse of children from whatever source has opened the Gates of Hell and every screaming anti-Church demon has come hurtling out to attack the Catholic Church and everything about her.

 Like most Australians (95% the polls tell us) I strongly support the Royal Commission.
-Though according to the Australian Broadcasting Commission (ABC known by some as the GayBC) reports growing concern that the Commission will be too inclusive.
-Of course they would like to confine it to the Catholic Church, or Churches only)
+Though according to the Australian Broadcasting Commission (ABC known by some as the GayBC) there is growing concern that the Commission will be too inclusive.
+Of course, they would like to confine it to the Catholic Church, or Churches only)